AidanNowa/EC551_Lab1/README.md

 **python .\program1.py input.txt**

-The input file is passed as argument with the run command.
+The input file is passed as an argument with the run command.
 Input constraints can be found on the example input text files.